Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'List' and the resource 'replies to a Chat message', with a version indicator.
-It distinguishes itself from siblings like get_chat_messages and get_chat_message_reactions.
+The description clearly states the verb 'List' and the resource 'threaded replies to a Chat message', specifying it's for ClickUp Chat v3.
+It also lists the returned fields, distinguishing it from sibling tools like get_chat_messages which list messages themselves.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.